bairyn/fuhivla-forms/misc/README.md

 Tables without the slinku'i test.

-This may be more useful for investing chains without the hypothetical CV prefix used in the slinku'i test (see condition #3 in the fu'ivla definition provided by CLL 4.7).
+This may be more useful for investigating chains without the hypothetical CV prefix used in the slinku'i test (see condition #3 in the fu'ivla definition provided by CLL 4.7).

 ## Examples ignoring the slinku'i condition (condition #3).